BrentAIICT/MSSA-SCA/DockerLab/README.md

 ## Find the IP to access the container

-> when typing this command remember to replace ContinerID with the 6 characters recorded earlier
+> when typing this next command remember to replace ContinerID with the 6 characters recorded earlier
 ```
 docker inspect -f "{{ .NetworkSettings.Networks.nat.IPAddress }}" ContainerID
 ```